-With wedding planning, it’s likely that we won’t be taking as many weekend getaways this year.
+With wedding planning going on, it’s unlikely that we will be taking as many weekend getaways this year.
 Perhaps we will find time to explore a few new places in the upcoming months.

 We invited a couple of friends over a few weeks ago and instead of going out for the evening we decided to stay in for a wine and cheese night.
 It’s turned into a fun evening of chatting away and trying new delectable combinations, and oh what a feast we had.

 We put a lot of emphasis on the sides to accompany our wine and cheese.
 We had a lot of variety from pates, grilled vegetables, pickles, savory jams, and a selection of sliced deli meats.
 These are all especially important if any participants are lactose intolerant or sensitive.
 We used baguette slices and peppered crackers as the bases for all the fun combinations.

 The best part for us as hosts was being able to just fill up and relax knowing that we wouldn’t have to drive home and find street parking at the end of the night.